-I received my PhD in political science from the University of Gothenburg 2008, where I was also promoted to full professor in 2019.
-I am currently working as Associate Professor in the Department of Political Science at Aarhus University.
-I work on the theory of justice broadly construed and have written on both distributive justice and retributive justice.
-I did my postdoc at the University of Warwick 2008-2009 and was a visiting professor at the University of St. Gallen in 2013.
+I received my PhD in political science from the University of Gothenburg 2008.
+Since 2021, I am a professor in the department of political science at the same university.
+I work on the theory of justice broadly construed and have written about issues in distributive, corrective, and retributive justice.
+I did my postdoc at the University of Warwick 2008-2009 and was associate professor at Aarhus University 2017-2021.
 In recent years, my research has to a large extent dealt with how the costs of responding to climate change can and should be shared between states or individuals.
 Together with Bengt Brülde, I wrote the book “Klimatetik: Rättvisa, Politik och Individens Ansvar” (Stockholm: Thales, 2015), which gives an accessible introduction to climate ethics and climate justice.

 Göran Duus-Otterström & Fredrik Hjorthen (2019). ”Consumption-Based Emissions Accounting: the Normative Debate, Environmental Politics 28(5): 866-885.

 Göran Duus-Otterström (2017).
 “Benefitting from Injustice and the Common-Source Problem”, Ethical Theory and Moral Practice 20(5): 1067-1081.

 Göran Duus-Otterström (2014).
 “The problem of past emissions and intergenerational debts”, Critical Review of International Social and Political Philosophy, 17(4): 448-469.

 Göran Duus-Otterström & Sverker Jagers (2012). ”Identifying burdens of coping with climate change: a typology of the duties of climate justice”, Global Environmental Change, 22(3): 746-753.